44th Medical Brigade: 1969

-Mission and Functions
+Mission and functions

 Throughout 1969, the mission of the 44th Medical Brigade was to provide medical service support to United States Army personnel, Free World Military Assistance Forces personnel, and other categories of personnel as directed, and to provide hospitalization, medical and surgical care to Vietnamese civilians injured as a result of hostile action.

-The 29 Specified functions of the brigade remained unchanged from 1967 and 1968.
+The 29 specified functions of the brigade remained unchanged from 1967 and 1968.

-Organization of Groups and Major Subordinate Units
+Organization of groups and major subordinate units

 The year 1969 was a period of reorganization, consolidation, and realignment for 44th Medical Brigade units.
 A major consolidation of medical groups occurred on 15 June 1969 when the 55th Medical Group was reduced to zero strength and equipment status.
 The 43d Medical Group assumed command and control of all 55th Medical Group units.
 At the end of 1969, the majority of 44th Medical Brigade units were deployed by geographical area under the control of three medical groups: The 67th Medical Group in I Corps Tactical Zone (CTZ) with headquarters at Da Nang, the 43d Medical Group in II CTZ with headquarters at Nha Trang, and the 68th Medical Group responsible for medical care in III and IV CTZs with headquarters at Long Binh.

 During 1969 the 20th Preventive Medicine Unit and the 172d Preventive Medicine Unit were removed from the direct control of the brigade headquarters and reassigned along with their subordinate units to medical groups.